• Mental Health

 13. Meditation Minis

 Need a quiet moment?
 Struggle with quieting that inner anxiety voice, but feel intimidated by the idea of meditating for 30 minutes?
-Meditation can be a great treatment for anxiety, but it’s a struggle for many to quiet their minds long enough to feel its benefits, especially for beginners.
+Meditating can be a great treatment for anxiety, but it’s a struggle for many to quiet their minds long enough to feel its benefits, especially for beginners.
 Meditation Minis’ episodes are about 10-20 minutes and provide guided support for specific issues, including dealing with anxiety.

 Listen on Apple Podcasts.